Investing in Electric Vehicle Stocks and Companies

 Investing in Other Electric Vehicles

-Electrification is a pervasive trend across all types of transporation.
+Electrification is a pervasive trend across all types of transportation.
 Just look at all the e-scooter sharing startups that are now popping up.
 There are also many companies building electric motorcycles.
+Harley Davidson recently pun out their electric motorcycle into a new EV company called LiveWire.
 At least two companies, Electra Meccanica (SOLO) and Arcimoto (FUV), are manufacturing three-wheelers that you probably wouldn’t want to be seen dead riding.
 Another listed e-scooter manufacturer is Chinese NIU (NIU), available on the Nasdaq exchange.
 Then there’s Segway, the vehicle of choice for overweight tourists, that was bought by Chinese competitor Ninebot in 2015.
 Ninebot decided to retire the iconic Segway PT in July 2020, and will focus on coming up with vehicles that are actually usable.

 There’s also this idea of turning gas-powered vehicles into electric vehicles by equipping them with battery packs and a motor for each wheel like the 100 horsepower in-wheel electric motor that Protean built.